jfung53/mensmagbot/tutorial.md

 ```
 I know that there is some way to vary the `db.text()` character according to colour but I haven't figured it out yet.

-### :point_right: Change the colour of the chromatic aberration effect
+### Change the colour of the chromatic aberration effect

 Change the colours of the teal and red colour fringing around the white text.
 I've included the code to use a `random()` colour, or you can set your own RGB values with an optional alpha.